Unity Worldwide Ministries Eastern Region

 - The President, Vice President, Treasurer and Secretary shall serve a term of office of one year without limitation of terms provided the Trustee remains an elected Trustee.

 - The President shall be the Chief Executive Officer of the Corporation; shall have the general powers normally vested in the office of President; shall preside at all meetings of the Members and Trustees; shall be active in the management of the affairs of the Corporation; and shall see that all orders and resolutions of the Board are carried into effect.
-The President shall be an ex-officio member of all committees, except the nominating committee.
+The President shall be an ex-officio member of all teams, except the nominating team.

 - The Vice President shall act in all cases for and as the President in the latter’s absence or incapacity, and shall perform such other duties as may be required from time-to-time.